ewowi/StarDocs/docs/BasicsStarMod/Development.md

 * Decide if it is a StarMod (Core) or StarMod Leds change
 * For Medium to big changes: create a github issue to document the design of the change
 * Fork one of the repos (StarMod Core or Leds)
-* Create a branch (more text needed here)
+* Create a branch (more text needed here) for medium or big changes (small can be done on main)
 * Implement change
 * Follow the [Standards and guidelines](https://ewowi.github.io/StarDocs/BasicsStarMod/StandardsAndGuidelines/)
 * Create a pull request
 * Update StarDocs to document the impact of the change.
-You can use a link to the commit implementing the change as follows (2024040511 is the version nr of the change):
+You can use a link to the commit implementing the change as follows ([2024040511](https://github.com/ewowi/StarMod/commit/4f12da235bcee958b74f6d932b20a5ffcf9c449c) is the version nr of the change):

 ![image](https://github.com/ewowi/StarDocs/assets/138451817/31c591df-9241-49b6-aa71-1a7cd6282a89)